Skip to content

 What language is General American?

-General American is a dialect of English.
+General American is a dialect of the English language.

 Which region is General American associated with?